RobTillaart/I2C_LCD/README.md

 more important it is not tested as much as the reference.
 Only the 5x8 font is supported.

-So if you need full functionality, robustness or reliability, you still should use the reference **New-liquidCrystal** library.
+So if you need full functionality, robustness or reliability, you should use the reference **New-liquidCrystal** library.